Sidney Rittenberg: Imprisonments

+However in 1968, he was again imprisoned, this time for 10 years under the same suspicion of spying.
+His second Chinese wife, Wang Yulin, was also sent to a labor camp for three years due to her being association with the "American spy".
+He was released in 1977 after the Gang of Four was dismantled and at this point he decided to finally return to America with his wife and kids.

-On his release in 1955 Rittenberg remained a strong supporter of Mao and actively and enthusiastically supported the Great Leap Forward.
+On his release in 1955 and before his second imprisonment, Rittenberg remained a strong supporter of Mao and actively and enthusiastically supported the Great Leap Forward.
+In a later interview he stated that:

+"My loyalty to the ideals of Communism never wavered during those six years in solitary.
+If anything, it grew stronger.
+I was determined that I would not let my personal disaster affect my belief in what I thought was true and good."

+In 1957, he delivered a eulogy at the funeral of Manya Reiss.

+He used his identity as an American-turned-communist in many speeches denouncing capitalism and imperialism and promoting Mao's policies.
 Later he was a supporter of the Cultural Revolution and briefly associated with Mao's inner circle, leading a group of rebels to take over the state broadcasting institution.
 On April 8, 1967, the People's Daily published a long article written by him.

-Rittenberg said, though, that after he objected to the excesses of the period he was arrested and placed back in solitary confinement, from 1967 to 1977.
-On his release he emigrated to the United States.

 Career as business advisor

-In the United States after his release, he used his extensive knowledge and contacts in China to build his own capitalist empire, advising corporate leaders, including Bill Gates of Microsoft and the computer magnate Michael S. Dell, on how to cash in on China’s vast growing economy.
-Still welcome in China, he took entrepreneurs on guided tours, introducing them to the country’s movers and shakers.
+In the United States after his release, he used his extensive knowledge and contacts in China to advise corporate leaders on how to benefit from China's vast, growing economy.
+Still welcome in China, he took entrepreneurs on guided tours, introducing them to the country's influential figures.